DiseaseOntology/DO.utils/README.md

 Currently, the package provides for:

+1. DO Managements/Analysis
-1. DO Scientometrics
+2. DO Scientometrics
-2. Simplifying common R tasks (basic utilities)
+3. Simplifying common R tasks (basic utilities)

 _It is very much a work in progress._ If you are interested in contributing, feel free to reach out.